kubernetes/website/content/en/blog/_posts/2024-04-11-SIG-Architecture-Code-Organization-Spotlight.md

 **FSM**: Excellent, thank you!
 Any final comments you would like to share?

 **MJ**: The Code Organization subproject always needs help!
-Especially areas like the publishing bot, so don’t hesitate to get involved in the `#k8s-code-organization` slack channel.
+Especially areas like the publishing bot, so don’t hesitate to get involved in the `#k8s-code-organization` Slack channel.